MicrosoftDocs/playfab-docs/playfab-docs/features/data/entities/entities-quickstart.md

 ## Deconstructing this example

-- GlobalFileLock is a very simplistic way to avoid file collisions, specifically designed for this example.
+- **GlobalFileLock** is a very simplistic way to avoid file collisions, specifically designed for this example.
   - Independent file actions will not cause any issues.
-  - Each file action requires many steps and multiple API calls, so don't try to access the same file in multiple ways at the same time.
+  - Each file action requires many steps and multiple API calls (so don't try to access the same file in multiple ways at the same time).
   - If you are very careful, you won't need any locking mechanism.
   - If you want to do something complicated, your locking mechanism may be much more complex.
-- OnGUI is a very old, but very dense way to build a Unity GUI entirely within script.
+- **OnGUI** is a very old (but very dense) way to build a **Unity GUI** entirely within script.
-  - Your GUI will be much better, and game specific.
+  - Your **GUI** will be much better, and game specific.
-- All PlayFab features first require a login or authentication.
+- All PlayFab features *first* require a login or authentication.
-- LoadAllFiles() will do exactly as it says.
+- **LoadAllFiles()** will do exactly as it says.
 For the current logged in entity, load all files saved to PlayFab.
   - This requires multiple steps:
     - Asking PlayFab where the files are located,
-    - And then downloading them separately.
+    - Then downloading them separately.
 - UploadFile(string fileName) saves files to the service for the entity.
   - For simplicity, this example saves one file at a time, but files can be uploaded atomically in sets as well.
   - The steps for this are: